 Elsewhere in the inner courtyard you can see traces of other buildings that would once have stood here.
 These included additional accommodation, a great hall to supplement or replace the earlier one in the tower house, and another kitchen.

 The Lochleven Castle you see today dates back to around 1300 when it was either built or occupied by the English troops of Edward I, until captured by William Wallace, under cover of night.
 Wallace, being less gallant than Mel Gibson, then killed the 35 English defenders and their five womenfolk.
-This was probably just the last of a series of fortresses on the island stretching back at least as far as one built here by King Dongart of the Picts in about AD490.
+This was probably the successor to a series of fortresses on the island stretching back at least as far as one built here by King Dongart of the Picts in about AD490.

-In later years the castle was visited by a succession of Scottish Kings including Robert the Bruce; David II (whose troops successfully defended the castle against English attack in 1334); Robert II (first as a prisoner and then as King); and of course later, often, by Mary Queen of Scots, first as Queen then as prisoner.
+In later years the castle was visited by a succession of Scottish monarchs including Robert the Bruce; David II (whose troops successfully defended the castle against English attack in 1334); Robert II (first as a prisoner and then as King); and of course later, often, by Mary Queen of Scots, first as Queen then as prisoner.

 Lochleven Castle was passed by Robert II to the Douglas family in 1390, and after the focus of the Douglases' interests shifted to Aberdour Castle in the 1590s it started to fall into decline.
 In 1675 it was sold to Sir William Bruce, the designer of Holyrood Palace.
 His main interest in Lochleven Castle was a decorative one.
 When he built Kinross House for himself on the western shore of Loch Leven between 1685 and 1693 it was designed specifically to face squarely across to what was by now becoming the romantic ruin of Lochleven Castle.